HartmannLab/UELer/doc/log.md

 **Channels accordion consolidation**
 - Relocated the channel tag chips plus marker set dropdown, name field, and action buttons into the Channels accordion pane so selection presets sit next to their per-channel sliders (addresses [#40](https://github.com/HartmannLab/UELer/issues/40)).
 - Rebuilt the accordion entry with dedicated containers for the selector, marker set controls, and dynamic sliders, preserving spacing and keyboard focus while removing duplicate widgets from the left panel header.
+- Removed the accordion-level scrollbar and capped the slider container height so only the per-channel section scrolls, eliminating double scrollbars while keeping long channel lists navigable.

 ### v0.2.0-rc1
 **Wide plugin layout**